 Glow is small and cordless.
 It’s a little like a lantern that you can take with you when you get up to go to the bathroom or check on the kids (something you can’t do with your lamp).

 Who Will Love The Glow Light?

-I’d use the Glow on vacations because it’s lightweight, easy to carry and doesn’t take up a lot of space.
-At just over 5 inches tall it fits in your hand but a handle to make bringing it places easier.
-I’d take Glow camping and yes, put one on my nightstand for its minimalistic design and the quality of the light.
+I’d use the Glow on vacations because it’s lightweight, easy to carry, and doesn’t take up a lot of space.
+At just over 5 inches tall, it fits in your hand but has a handle to make bringing it places easier.
+I’d take Glow camping and, yes, put one on my nightstand for its minimalistic design and the quality of the light.

-For kids, the selling point is how you don’t have to read anything, press any buttons or do anything confusing.
+For kids, the selling point is that you don’t have to read anything, press any buttons or do anything confusing.
 Operate it with touch – simple!
-It could make an effective gentle alarm clock if your kids wake up with light.
+It could make an effective, gentle alarm clock if your kids wake up with light.

 If space is limited or you like an uncluttered bedroom, it will fit on a small nightstand.

 The Casper Glow Cost

 The Casper Glow costs $129 for a single light, and $229 for a pair.
 The price went up by quite a bit from launch, but it doesn’t seem to deter customers.

 Glow Trial and Warranty